zuto/application-acquisition-submissions-contract/README.md

 SubmittingParty:

-- Reference: This value is your unique reference for the submission
+- Reference {string}: This value is your unique reference for the submission
-- Source: This value will be the name of your organisation (content to be agreed)
+- Source {string}: This value will be the name of your organisation (content to be agreed)
-- Medium: This value should be set to `affiliate`
+- Medium {string}: This value should be set to `affiliate`
-- Campaign: This value represents our code for submissions from you.
+- Campaign {string}: This value represents our code for submissions from you.
 You may have multiple campaigns, but these must be agreed with us before use.

 e.g.